 My Students’ Projects

-Over the years, I have enjoyed nurturing the individual development of each student in private lesson settings.
-However, I have always been fascinated by how one person learns and shares with others as part of a studio.
-The studio is also an entity: a group of individual students working together.
-This resulted in a series of projects centered around composers’ anniversaries or other topics, created to explore and share among all students and, sometimes, among various studios and/or departments.
-Here are a few projects that generated interest in every school and venue they were presented.
+Over the years, I have enjoyed nurturing each student’s individual development in private lessons.
+At the same time, I have always been fascinated by the ways students learn from one another and share ideas within a studio.
+A studio is also a collective entity: a group of individual students working together.
+This perspective has led to a series of projects centered on composers’ anniversaries and other topics, designed to be explored and shared with all students and, at times, with other studios and departments.
+Here are a few projects that generated interest at the schools and venues where they were presented.

 2018